Diseases & Conditions

 Learn more: How to Use Crutches, Canes, and Walkers

-You may walk with a limp for several months if damage has occurred to the muscles around your pelvis.
+You may walk with a limp for several months if there was damage to the muscles around your pelvis.
 These muscles may take up to 1 year to become strong again.

-Future problems, such as pain, reduced mobility, and sexual dysfunction, may result from damage to nerves and organs that is related to the pelvic fracture.
+Future problems, such as pain, reduced mobility, incontinence, and sexual dysfunction, may result from nerve and organ damage related to the pelvic fracture.

 Contributed and/or Updated by